 The MSPE describes, in sequential manner, a student’s performance, as compared to that of his/hers peers through three full years of medical school and possibly part of the fourth year.
 USMLE and COMLEX scores are not included in the MSPE since they are separate supporting documents for ERAS.
 Students are required to review their MSPE for accuracy and to authorize its release.
 You will be contacted by email when your MSPE is ready for review.
 For more information on the MSPE please see the AAMC Guidelines or contact the office of the Department of Career Services.
 Review can be done by phone.

 Q: I am away on rotations and can’t come back to campus to review my MSPE.
 Why can’t it be emailed to me?

-A: To maintain the integrity of the MSPE, it cannot be emailed, mailed or faxed to students for review and may not leave the office of the Career Services Coordinator.
+To maintain the integrity of the MSPE, it cannot be emailed, mailed or faxed to students for review and may not leave the office of the Career Services.
 No exceptions will be made to this policy.
 The MSPE is uploaded directly to ERAS by October 1st and/or sent directly to residency programs upon student request.